while-is-alex/task-manager/README.md

 # Task Manager
 A web-application built with Python, Flask, SQL and Bootstrap.
-Create lists for tasks you need to finish.
+Create, read, update and delete lists of tasks you need to finish.
 Set a due date, star important tasks and mark them as complete.
 Project developed independently.

 ## Getting started
 1. Clone the repository: